-The Council of Europe Action Plans for Ukraine, being implemented since 2005, are strategic programming documents which aim to support our country in fulfilling its obligations as a member State of the Council of Europe and to facilitate the implementation of the European Union Association Agreement, in particular by supporting efforts to bring legislation, institutions and practices further into line with the best European human rights standards in the fields of human rights, the rule of law and democracy.
+The Council of Europe Action Plans for Ukraine (hereinafter referred to as Action Plans), being implemented since 2005, are strategic programming documents aimed at supporting Ukraine in meeting its obligations as a Council of Europe Member State and facilitating the implementation of the Association Agreement with the European Union.
+They include, in particular, projects to support efforts on bringing legislation, institutions and practices further into line with the best European standards in the areas of human rights, the rule of law and democracy.

-Strategic areas of cooperation between Ukraine and the Council of Europe in the framework of the implementation of the Action Plan are as following:
+The strategic areas of Ukraine’s cooperation with the Council of Europe in the framework of the implementation of the Action Plans are as following:

-- strengthening the protection of human rights and improving the enforcement of judgments, especially those dealing with priority issues identified by the supervisory authorities of the Council of Europe and decisions of the European Court of Human Rights;
+- strengthening the protection of human rights and improving the enforcement of judgments, especially those dealing with priority issues identified by the monitoring bodies of the Council of Europe and decisions of the European Court of Human Rights;

-- promotion of the rule of law and development of democratic institutions and procedures at the national, regional and local levels;
+- promotion of the rule of law, development and strengthening of democratic institutions and procedures at the national, regional and local levels;

-- strengthening democratic institutions at national, regional and local levels, promoting the culture of democracy, developing social cohesion, increasing tolerance and strengthening the participation of key social and public actors in decision making.
+- promoting the culture of democracy, developing social cohesion, tolerance and strengthening the participation of key social and public actors in decision-making.

-The implementation of the Action Plans is subject to periodic joint monitoring performed by the Council of Europe and the Ukrainian authorities in order to evaluate the effectiveness of the approved projects and to include other agreed projects in the Action Plan.
-Notably, during the inter-agency meeting on the state of
+The implementation of the Action Plans is subject to periodic joint monitoring performed by the Council of Europe and the Ukrainian authorities in order to evaluate the effectiveness of the approved projects` implementation and to include in the Action Plan other projects by agreement of all stakeholders.

-On 6 February 2020, the Steering Committee of the Council of Europe Action Plan for Ukraine 2018-2021 met in Kyiv to discuss key achievements and proposals for further implementation of relevant projects in Ukraine.
-According to the results of the first phase of implementation of the current Action Plan, the following priority areas were identified:
+On 6 February 2020, the Steering Committee of the Council of Europe Action Plan for Ukraine 2018-2021 met in Kyiv.
+Representatives of the Council of Europe and relevant Ukrainian authorities discussed key achievements and proposals for further implementation of the projects in Ukraine.
+According to the results of the first phase of the Action Plan implementation, the following priority areas were identified:

-- further implementation of European human rights standards in Ukraine, particularly by ensuring effective functioning of the Ombudsperson`s Office and strengthening the National Preventive Mechanism for the human rights protection during pre-trial investigations; prevention of torture and ill-treatment of detainees by law enforcement agencies;
+- further implementation of European human rights standards in Ukraine, particularly by ensuring effective functioning of the Ombudsperson`s Office;

-- protection of IDPs rights, including the right to adequate housing and access to justice, as well as national minorities rights, in particular Roma; awareness-raising campaigns on countering stereotypes against national minorities, publication of manuals on best European practices on bilingual education;
+- protection of the rights of internally displaced persons, including the rights to adequate housing and access to justice, as well as of national minorities rights, in particular those of Roma;

-- supporting criminal justice by completing the Prosecutor's Office reform and improving the mechanism of free legal aid; ensuring the independence and credibility of justice in Ukraine, the synergy of approaches and practices of disciplinary bodies within disciplinary proceedings against judges; functioning of a new network of courts of appeal, establishment of the Judicial Protection Service as a state body in the justice system; establishment of a Unified Court Information and Communication System; completion of the selection and appointment of judges of the High anti-corruption court and ensuring its functioning;
+- supporting criminal justice by completing the prosecution reform and improving the free legal aid mechanism; ensuring the independence and credibility of justice in Ukraine; functioning of a new network of the courts of appeal; establishment of the Judicial Protection Service as a state body in the justice system; introduction of a Unified Court Information and Communication System; completion of the selection and appointment of judges of the High anti-corruption court and ensuring its functioning;

-- implementation of a comprehensive and coordinated policy on prevention of violence against women and domestic violence, including support for an appropriate national coordinating body; institutional development of institutions and capacity building of professionals providing assistance to victims of domestic violence and violence against women, including free legal aid;
+- comprehensive and coordinated policy on prevention of violence against women and domestic violence; institutional development of agencies for providing assistance to victims of such violence;

 - implementation of the European standards into the Ukrainian media environment, protection of the professional activity of journalists and promotion of media literacy among young people;